-Unit 2: Analysis and Design tools

-- 1.0 Introduction

-- 2.0 Intended Learning Outcomes (ILOs)

-- 3.0 Main Content

-- 3.1 Data Flow Diagram

-- 3.1 Data Flow Diagram

-- 3.1.1 Types of DFD

-- 3.1.2 Levels of DFD

-- 3.2 Structure Charts

-- 3.3 HIPO Diagram

-- 3.4 Structured English

-- 3.5 Pseudo-Code

-- 3.6 Decision Tables

-- 3.6.1 Creating Decision Table

-- 3.7 Data Dictionary

-- 3.7.1 Requirement of Data Dictionary

-- 3.7.2 Contents

-- 3.8 Data Elements
+Unit 2: Analysis and Design tools Contents 1.0 Introduction 2.0 Intended Learning Outcomes (ILOs) 3.0 Main Content 3.1 Data Flow Diagram 3.1 Data Flow Diagram 3.1.1 Types of DFD 3.1.2 Levels of DFD 3.2 Structure Charts 3.3 HIPO Diagram 3.4 Structured English 3.5 Pseudo-Code 3.6 Decision Tables 3.6.1 Creating Decision Table 3.7 Data Dictionary 3.7.1 Requirement of Data Dictionary 3.7.2 Contents 3.8 Data Elements

-- 3.9 Data Store

-- 3.10 Data Processing
+- 3.9 Data Store - 3.10 Data Processing

-- 4.0 Self-Assessment Exercise(s)

-- 5.0 Conclusion

-- 6.0 Summary

-- 7.0 References/Further Readings

-Analysis involves understanding the problem which the software is intended to solve, while design is the solution to problem.
+Analysis involves understanding the problem which the software is intended to solve it while design is the solution to problem.
 Software analysis and design tools are tools used to convert requirement specifications into a software product.
 As the name implies, they are used for both analysis and design.
 We shall be discussing some of these tools in this unit.